emmajanedrews/base-template/_posts/2018-03-26-the-value-of-having-a-commercial-lender-on-your-team.md

 Why is having a commercial lender on your team so important?
 How can they help make a transaction so much easier?<br><br>As an industry professional, I know that having the right lender on your team is really important.
 One of the main reasons for this is that they can help you run the numbers up front.

-As agents in commercial real estate, we have certain criteria that we look for, such as cap rates, &nbsp;gross rent multipliers, occupancy rates, year built, if it’s a triple net property, and so on.
+As agents in commercial real estate, we have certain criteria that we look for, such as cap rates,  gross rent multipliers, occupancy rates, year built, if it’s a triple net property, and so on.
 Many agents aren’t the strongest at dealing with the numbers themselves, **which is where commercial lenders come in.**

 Make sure that you’ve talked to several commercial lenders.
 We work with out-of-state investors, in-state investors, first-time investors, and many other kinds of investors, **so having multiple perspectives is important.** Some won’t work with certain types of assets and borrowers, where others will.